remipassmoilesel/abc-map/documentation/5_backlog.md

 - ...

+## Map legend

+A user should be able to generate a legend on layout page.

 ## Datastore artefact with prompt

 A user should be able to use preconfigured data layer as an artifact.